Kevin Brehmer – Director of Operations & Merchandise

 Kevin Brehmer joined DCFC in April of 2017 as Operations Coordinator, overseeing both retail and stadium operations duties.
+Kevin graduated from Central Michigan University with a degree in Marketing and Logistics Management in 2012.
+He previously worked with the Lake Erie Crushers in Avon, OH, and Delaware North at Comerica Park in Detroit, MI.

 Jon DeBoer has been the photographer for Detroit City FC since the team’s first season in 2012.
 Jon is a photographer and graphic designer living and working in Detroit, Michigan.
 He participated in classes on photography while enrolled at Lawrence Technological University, where he received a Bachelor of Fine Arts in Graphic Design in 2010.